JakobGlock/Physics-Springs-Interaction/README.md

 # Physics-Springs-Interaction
-A Project which uses ofxOpenCV as a control method
+A Project which uses ofxOpenCV as a control method to move particles around the screen.

-Created using OpenFrameworks and the Addon ofxOpenCV, you can find a write up of this project [here](http://jakobglock.me/creative-code/2017/04/12/Physics-Springs-And-Interaction.html)
+Created using OpenFrameworks and the Addon ofxOpenCV.